Davislyu/LLM-Vaccine-Sentiment-Classifier/README.md

 # LLM-Vaccine-Sentiment-Classifier

 This project aims to classify Twitter posts regarding COVID-19 vaccines into supportive, opposed, or irrelevant categories using various machine learning models including Naive Bayes, Random Forest, and XGBoost.
-The project leverages embedding models such as CityBird (CT-BERT) and Sentence-BERT (SBERT) for feature extraction.
+The project leverages embedding models such as COVID-Twitter-BERT (CT-BERT) and Sentence-BERT (SBERT) for feature extraction.

 ## Project Structure